 Catholic churches usually were established and stayed at one location.
 If two parishes merged, the church selected a new name.
 Usually the new church does not use the name of either of the two old parishes.

-Protestant and Jewish congregations established themselves at one location and then moved west within the City of St. Louis or eventually into St. Louis County after a few years as their congregation members migrated.
+Many Protestant and Jewish congregations established themselves at one location and then moved west within the City of St. Louis or eventually into St. Louis County as their congregation members migrated.
 Protestant churches often used street names as part of the name of their church.

 St. Louis Genealogical Society volunteers compiled this information for you and will continue to search for more data.
 Please support our efforts with your membership.